Fairy tales brought to life

-Romania may be misunderstood, but that’s to the savvy traveller’s advantage.
+Romania may be often misunderstood, but that’s to the savvy traveller’s advantage.
 There’s no Count Dracula in Transylvania, just castles that are straight out of a fairy tale, such as Bran, Corvin and Peleş.
 As you wander through medieval towns like Sighişoara and Sibiu, where trendy coffee houses line historic streets, you’ll forget all the stereotypes you’ve ever heard about Romania.
 Along with medieval towns, Romania is also home to the vibrant capital, Bucharest, arty Timişoara and gorgeously Gothic Braşov.
 In short, expect to be surprised.

 Mountains, valleys and sea